asamuzaK/withExEditor/README.md

 * Opens (X)HTML, JavaScript, CSS, SVG, XML source with the editor.
 * When browsing a local file, the local file will be opened directly.

-### View Selection
+### View MathML Source
-* Shows a generated DOM tree from the selection.
+* Enabled on MathML elements and shows a generated DOM tree in MathML format.
 It may not be the same with the DOM tree of the document source.

+###View Selection Source
+* Shows a generated DOM tree of the selection in XML format.
+It may not be the same with the DOM tree of the document source.

 ### Edit Text
-* Can be used with inputs, textareas, or editable elements.
+* Enabled on form input elements, textarea elements, and editable elements.
-* Contents will be synchronized when you go back to the browser and move focus to the element which you've edited.
+* Edited contents will be synchronized when you go back to the browser and move focus to the element which you've edited.

 ***